DFW1N/DFW1N-OSINT/README.md

 - [Facebook Search Basics](http://search.fb.com/) - _Learn to use Facebook Search take advantage of it to find out data on your target._
 - [Facebook ID Identifier](https://lookup-id.com/) - _Lookup-ID.com helps you to find the Facebook ID for your profile or a Group._
 - [Facebook Information Publisher](http://zesty.ca/facebook/) - _What does Facebook publish about you and your friends?_
 - [Facebook Social Monitoring](https://www.fanpagekarma.com/social-monitoring) - _People are talking about you, your brand and your industry all around the social web.
-Fanpage Karma Social Monitoring shows you, what they are talking about._
+Fanpage Karma Social Monitoring shows you what they are talking about._
 - [ExtractFace](https://sourceforge.net/projects/extractface/) - _Investigators, researchers or other analysts often have to get local copies of Facebook data._
 - [Facebook Sleep Status](https://github.com/sqren/fb-sleep-stats) - _A small tool to show the potential privacy implications modern social media have.
 By tracking online/offline status of people on Facebook, it is possible to get an accurate image of their sleep pattern._